United States 1932-S Washington Quarter

 Obverse:

 Designed by John Flanagan, the obverse of the 1932-S Washington quarter is based on a bust of the general created by the neoclassical French sculptor Jean-Antoine Houdon in 1785.
 However, Flanagan’s design differs from the original bust in several ways, such as a slightly different head shape and several curls of hair that are not on the bust; for comparison, the bust can be viewed at the late president’s Virginia estate, Mount Vernon.
 Under the left-facing bust’s chin is the motto IN GOD WE TRUST.
-The legend LIBERTY runs along the top of the coin’s field and the date 1932 below.
+The legend LIBERTY runs along the top of the coin’s field, and the date 1932 is below.
 In small letters, Flanagan’s initials “JF” can be found above the “2” in 1932 at the base of the bust.

 Reverse: